Canon 1Ds vs Fujifilm XP130

 |5.||Canon 1D C||Y||mono / mono||Y||Y||mini||2.0||-||-||-|

 |10.||Canon 5D||Y||- / -||-||-||-||2.0||-||-||-|

 |13.||Fujifilm XP140||-||mono / mono||-||-||micro||2.0||Y||-||Y|

 |15.||Ricoh WG-60||-||mono / mono||-||-||micro||2.0||-||-||-|

 It is notable that the 1Ds has a hotshoe, while the XP130 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1Ds (unlike the XP130) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds and the Fujifilm XP130?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1Ds: